Aronia berries with lemon and ginger macerated in honey, in a jar

 - wash and clean the ginger, then cut it into thin slices;

-• Aronia berries with lemon and ginger macerated in honey, in a jar - Preparation step 2Place in the jar, in layers: the lemon slices, aronia (chokeberry) and sliced ginger, until the jar is full.
+- wash the lemon well and cut a few thin slices.Place in the jar, in layers: the lemon slices, aronia (chokeberry) and sliced ginger, until the jar is full.

 Observations